 Grab and Go Literacy Station Templates for Libraries

-5/17/13 New!
-Updated templates incorporate the Five Practices from ECRR2.
-Support early literacy throughout the library and in the community with these simple templates.
+Support early literacy throughout the library and in the community with these simple templates that highlight each of the Five Practices and Six Skills.
 Set up a station as a display or passive program anywhere.
 Grab and Go Literacy Stations are a great tool for librarians to use during parent workshops, family events, or storytimes, or to connect with the community outside the library.
 You may customize the templates and arrange them to suit your needs.
-You may include skill-specific books from your library collection, and take-and-make activities.
+You may include books from your library collection, and take-and-make activities.
 There are many reasons to create Grab and Go Literacy Stations for your library:

 Easy To Use

 - Setting up stations is easy to do.

 - Most materials are low cost, free, or already in your library.

 - Rotating stations is easy and keeps interest alive.